 Residence Life encourages safe social gatherings within the residence halls.
-Large gatherings and any parties or events with alcoholic beverages must be registered with Residence Life.
-Large gatherings may require staff and/or Babson College Public Safety coverage at a cost to the event sponsor(s).
+Social gatherings are defined as anytime students seek to exceed the recommended occupancy of their room or suite.
+Social gatherings and any parties or events with alcoholic beverages must be registered with Residence Life.
+Larger gatherings may require staff and/or Babson College Public Safety coverage at a cost to the event sponsor(s).
 College staff members may enter to observe an event at any time.
 Event hosts are responsible for assuring that guests adhere to laws and college policies.